offektziperman/offektziperman.github.io/_pages/soliton.md

   <img src='/images/raw_data.jpg' width="600">
 </p>
 In this project we model the steady states due to NMI and compare to experimental results.
 The solitons are modeled as particles conducting Brownian motion in a medium were the diffusion coefficant depends on the different pulses' location.
-If you would like to know more, you can read our arXiv paper on this work [here](http://offektziperman.github.io/solitons.pdf)
+If you would like to know more, you can read our paper on this work [here](https://opg.optica.org/optica/fulltext.cfm?uri=optica-9-11-1260&id=520991)